Article first published in June 2018, updated July 2019

-Without a strong plan in place for customer retention, your business could be endlessly spinning its wheels when it comes to customer acquisition.
+Without a strong plan in place for retention, your business could be spinning its wheels when it comes to customer acquisition.
 It’s one thing to attract a customer, but keeping them by your side for the long haul is another story entirely.

 How personalization relates to customer retention